MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-troubleshoot-overview.md

 ### Untrusted publisher issue

-Error: you see the message "Do you want to run software from this untrusted publisher? ....."
+Error message: "Do you want to run software from this untrusted publisher? ....."

 Workaround: Update your PowerShell execution policy to **RemoteSigned**: